kekeedme/kekeedme.github.io/projects/Miscellaneous/miscellaneous.md

-## Posts on Quantum Mechanics Projects
+## Posts on Physical Sciences Project
 <div align="justify">

 On this page, you will find lecture slides, notes or paper style documents I have written